Rotations/Curriculum

 Outpatient continuity clinic is a major component of Family Medicine training.
 In the outpatient continuity clinic, the adherence to specific care requirements is integral to ensuring a comprehensive and balanced approach to medical education and patient care.
 The composition of resident panels is a key aspect, with a mandate that each panel must encompass a minimum of 10 percent pediatric patients (below 18 years) and a minimum of 10 percent older adult patients (above 65 years).
 This deliberate inclusion of diverse age groups serves to enhance the residents' exposure to a broad spectrum of medical conditions and healthcare needs.
 Additionally, there is a commitment to the regular assessment and rebalancing of panel size and composition for each resident.
 This recalibration, performed every 12 months, takes into account the demographic and medical condition diversity necessary for optimal education, patient access, and the maintenance of continuity of care.
 By ensuring such standards, the outpatient continuity clinic becomes a dynamic learning environment that caters to the educational needs of residents while simultaneously addressing the varied healthcare requirements of the patient population.

 In order to preserve continuity of care, all residents will rotate through their continuity clinic once to twice weekly when assigned to a non-continuity clinic rotation block.
-If a resident is assigned to be on a continuity clinic rotation for that particular block, they will remain in clinic for 4 out of 5 days of the 5-day workweek.
+If a resident is assigned to be on a continuity clinic rotation for that particular block, they will remain in clinic for four out of five days of the five-day work week.

 Inpatient Family Medicine Service